Housing & Residence Life

 $410/month Private room in Arnold Hall (if space is available; priority for those taking classes

-If you are interested in summer housing, please stop by the Office of Student Life to pick up a Summer Housing Request Form.
-In assigning rooms, preference will be given to those taking summer courses and those who get their forms turned in first.
-To guarantee summer housing, your Summer Housing Request Form should be returned to the Office of Student Life no later than 5pm on Friday, May 3rd.
+If you are interested in summer housing, please complete this online Summer Housing Request Form by no later than 5pm on Friday, May 1st.
+In assigning rooms, preference will be given to those taking summer courses and those who submit their forms first.
 The above rates will be prorated accordingly based on length of occupancy.

-A $50 refundable housing deposit will need to be paid to the Business Office before you turn in your Summer Housing Request Form.
+A $50 refundable housing deposit will need to be paid to the Business Office before your request is considered complete.

 Where will I live?

 Alumni Court predominantly houses male and female freshmen.
 Alumni Court is coed by floor; there are not females and males living on the same floor.
 Alumni Court is composed of 4 wings: B, C, D, and E. Each wing has 2 small floors of 15 residents that share a community restroom.
 Each floor in Alumni Court has a large lounge with study and social space.
 Alumni Court also houses the campus Learning Center (tutoring services) and the Harrod Lounge (large study area), which is accessible 24 hours/day for all students.
-Washers and dryers (free of charge to residents) as well as soda, vending, and a coffee machine can also be found in Alumni Court.
+Washers and dryers (free of charge to residents) as well as soda and vending machines can also be found in Alumni Court.

 Langston Hall is a coed residence hall for upperclass and transfer residents interested in suite style living.
 This building is comprised of 3 floors each housing between 20 and 26 residents.
 Langston is comprised of private rooms that share a bathroom with just one other resident.
 Each resident in Langston Hall has their own sink with a shared shower and toilet in between two rooms.